Mixed reaction from Philadelphia Eagles fans after Doug Pederson fired

 While there's a lot of speculation on what happened, some say the man who brought this city its first Super Bowl title shouldn't have gotten the boot.

-"This is something I don't think we need right now as a problem Philadelphia Eagles franchise, with quarterback controversy.
+"This is something I don't think we need right now as a problem to the Philadelphia Eagles franchise, with quarterback controversy.
 It's just not a good day to be an Eagles fan," McDonald added.

 Many we spoke with believe something between Pederson and upper management deteriorated quickly, especially at the end of the year.